MAIF/melusine/README.md

     df = pipeline.transform(df)
 ```

-The output is a qualified email dataset with columns such as:
+The code above executes a default pipeline and returns a qualified email dataset with columns such as:
 - `messages`: List of individual messages present in each email.
 - `emergency_result`: Flag to identify urgent emails.

+With Melusine, you're well-equipped to transform your email handling, streamlining processes, maximizing efficiency,
+and enhancing overall productivity.